Rules Governing Certification

 (2) For purposes of this Program:

-(a) A “qualified paralegal studies program” means a program of paralegal studies offered by an institution of post-secondary education which maintains a 2-year or a 4-year program of paralegal studies that is sanctioned by the Wisconsin Technical College System Board, is sanctioned by the Board of Regents of the University of Wisconsin System, is approved by the House of Delegates of the American Bar Association, or which is an institutional member of the American Association for Paralegal Education, and which routinely and consistently embeds specific, Wisconsin-based substantive and procedural law content in its paralegal studies courses;
+(a) A “qualified Wisconsin paralegal studies program” means a program of paralegal studies offered by an institution of post-secondary education which maintains a 2-year or a 4-year program of paralegal studies that is sanctioned by the Wisconsin Technical College System Board, is sanctioned by the Board of Regents of the University of Wisconsin System, is approved by the House of Delegates of the American Bar Association, or which is an institutional member of the American Association for Paralegal Education, and which routinely and consistently embeds specific, Wisconsin-based substantive and procedural law content in its paralegal studies courses which includes:

 (b) "Semester credit" means a minimum of 14 clock hours of classroom instruction in a qualified paralegal studies program.